CWML/gitdemo/readme.md

 git push -u origin main
 ```

-If there are issues adding via git remote add you can add an existing repository via GitHub Desktop and then push that repo to GitHub.com
+If there are issues adding via git remote add you can add an existing repository via GitHub Desktop and then publish that repo to GitHub.com

+We can now see our published Repo on github.com

+Now let's clone a repository